withastro/docs/src/pages/en/core-concepts/astro-components.md

 **Astro components** are the basic building blocks of any Astro project.
 They are HTML-only templating components with no client-side runtime.

+**If you know HTML, you already know enough to write your first Astro component.**

 Astro component syntax is a superset of HTML.
 The syntax was [designed to feel familiar to anyone with experience writing HTML or JSX](#astro-vs-jsx), and adds support for including components and JavaScript expressions.
 You can spot an Astro component by its file extension: `.astro`.

 Astro components are extremely flexible.
 Often, an Astro component will contain some **reusable UI on the page**, like a header or a profile card.
 At other times, an Astro component may contain a smaller snippet of HTML, like a collection of common `<meta>` tags that make SEO easy to work with.
 Astro components can even contain an entire page layout.